ow-mods/owml/Readme.md

 ### Load custom assets

-ModHelper.Assets let's you load assets at runtime.
+ModHelper.Assets lets you load assets at runtime.
 See the sample mod OWML.LoadCustomAssets.

 Put your custom assets in your mod folder, then load them like this:
 ~~~~